MrOxizen/accordions-or-faqs/readme.txt

 </blockquote>

 That's all about the installation process.
-For further query you are welcome to contact us.
+For further queries, you are welcome to contact us.

 == Frequently Asked Questions ==

-WordPress Accordions and FAQs Plugin
+WordPress Accordions - Multiple Accordions or FAQs Builder Plugin

-= Is the Accordions and faqs plugin Responsive? =
+= Is the Accordions or FAQs plugin Responsive? =

-Yes, We build accordions or FAQs as capability with Modern Browser. .
+Yes, We build accordions or FAQs as capability with Modern Browser.

 = Whether, is the accordions or FAQs support basic HTML Elements? =

 Yes.
 Basic Html has a support possibility.Such as you can add </br>, <strong>  a tag.

-= Is this plugins works with Visual composer?

-Yes, We build extension for visual comporser, You can add via shortcode mapper.

-= How to enable the accordions or FAQs plugins to in a post or page? =
+= How to enable the accordions or FAQs plugins to be in a post or page? =

-[afoxi_ultimate_oxi id="1"] as demo shortcode you can add at page as shortcode added in page rule.
+[oxi_accordions id="1"] as demo shortcode you can add at a page as shortcode added in page rule.

-=How can i get support for accordions or FAQS bugs
+=How can I get support for accordions or FAQs bugs

-Kindly open new tread into wordpress support forum or contact with Oxilab Development.
+Kindly open a new thread into the WordPress support forum or contact Oxilab Development.

-= Accordions or FAQS plugins not show up
+= Accordions or FAQs plugins do not show up

-Kindly check CSS conflict first and if not check you Jquery confliqt hope you will solved your bugs.
-If not contact with oxilab or open tread with your website url.
+Kindly check CSS conflict first and if not check your jQuery conflict hope you will solve your bugs.
+If not contact oxilab or open tread with your website URL.

 =How to Set Accordions style by default

-As default set kindly open new accordions and thats will be by default code.
+As default setting kindly open new accordions and that's will be by default code.

 =Icon Set doesn’t work or not shown

-At this case kindly add icon properly.
-For example facebook fort awesome icon use fa-facebook in icon input.
+In this case, kindly add icons properly.
+For example, Facebook fort awesome icon use fas fa-facebook in icon input.

 =Want to change  arrow icon

-Check our icon set from arrow icon.
-We give three types of arrow icon and you can change as you want.
+Check our icon set from the arrow icon.
+We give three types of arrow icons and you can change as you want.

 == Screenshots ==

-1. Use most Advanced Control panel with live Preview
+1. Use most Advanced Control panels with live preview
-2. Select Templates and modify as You like
+2. Select Templates and modify them as You like
-3. Another templates
+3. Another template

 == Changelog ==

+= 2.0.1 =
+* Redesign Admin Panel
+* Add 30+ Templates
+* Live Interface

 = 1.2 =
 * Solved Some Bugs